Sally Howell, Ph.D.

 Biography and Education

-Sally Howell is associate professor of history at the University of Michigan–Dearborn.
-Her books include Arab Detroit 9/11: Life in the Terror Decade (2011, Wayne State University Press), Old Islam in Detroit: Rediscovering the Muslim American Past (2014, Oxford University Press), and Hadha Baladuna: Arab American Narratives of Boundary and Belonging (2022, Wayne State University Press).
-Old Islam in Detroit was named a Michigan Notable Book by the Library of Michigan and given the Evelyn Shakir Award for non-fiction by the Arab American National Museum.
-A former President of the Arab American Studies Association and a former Director of the Center for Arab American Studies, Howell is an active creator of public history projects related to her research, including documentary films, podcasts, art installations, and cultural history exhibitions.
+Sally Howell is professor of history at the University of Michigan–Dearborn.
+Her books include Arab Detroit 9/11: Life in the Terror Decade (2011), Old Islam in Detroit: Rediscovering the Muslim American Past (2014), and Hadha Baladuna: Arab American Narratives of Boundary and Belonging (2022).
+Old Islam in Detroit was named a Michigan Notable Book by the Library of Michigan and given the 2014 Evelyn Shakir Award.
+Howell is also a curator of public history projects including the Halal Metropolis exhibition series, the Seen Jeem Podcast, and Unsettled Lives: Displaced Iraqis in Metro Detroit.

 Teaching and Research

 - Introduction to Arab American Studies

 - Public History in Arab Detroit

 - New Middle Eastern Diasporas in Europe and the Americas

 - Arab American Studies